 - Serum total bilirubin between 0.2 and 1.2 mg/dL.

 - Serum direct bilirubin between 0.1 and 0.4 mg/dL.

 It is considered as hyperbilirubinemia when:

-In the study of hyperbilirubinemia, it is very important to distinguish the cause to treat the patient appropriately.
-There are many diseases that can cause hyperbilirubinemia, but they can be broadly classified into two groups: extrahepatic disorders (pre-hepatic causes like hemolysis due to intrinsic defects of red blood cells or extrinsic causes leading to red blood cells rupture, or post-hepatic causes including obstruction of biliary passage) and intrahepatic disorders (liver diseases such as cirrhosis, hepatitis, medications, infections or blockage of the bile duct).
+There are many diseases that can cause hyperbilirubinemia, but they can be broadly classified into two groups: extrahepatic disorders (pre-hepatic causes like hemolysis due to intrinsic defects of red blood cells or extrinsic causes leading to red blood cells rupture, or post-hepatic causes including obstruction of biliary passage) and intrahepatic disorders (liver diseases).

 To make a diagnosis of hyperbilirubinemia in children, it is very important to take a good clinical history, including the parents and close relatives’ pathological antecedents, the possible existence of consanguinity between the parents, possible complications during pregnancy and delivery, possible exposure to an infectious disease before or after birth (such as hepatitis, malaria, cytomegalovirus and leptospirosis) among others.